 Many people try to live without treating hay fever, but treatment can help ease your symptoms.
 Getting help for your symptoms early can put you on the right track for improving your allergies.

 Before you see the doctor, think about when and where your symptoms show up.
 For example:

 - Tree pollens typically appear in early spring.

 - Grasses shed pollen in late spring and summer.

 - Ragweed produces pollen in the fall.

 - Indoor allergies might get worse in winter.

-- Indoor and outdoor molds might trigger symptoms year-round.
+- Indoor and outdoor molds, along with pet dander, might trigger symptoms year-round.

 If your symptoms go away after about a week, you could have a cold and not an allergy.